Mirantis/virtlet/docs/volumes.md

 ### Raw devices

-Volume settings for locally accessible raw devices are passed via pod's metadata Annotations, like for [ephemeral volumes](## Ephemeral Local Storage).
+Volume settings for locally accessible raw devices are passed by adding `raw` flexvolume to a pod, like for [ephemeral volumes](## Ephemeral Local Storage).

 See the following example:
 ```yaml